 What was the plan for escape!
 Orville looked around.
 There were maybe 50 in the village, armed but with wooden and metal instruments, nothing as sophisticated as ballistics and certainly not laser weapons.
 All the warriors seemed keen to attack the Sapiens, and Pranxas was so scared for his life he would do anything to redeem himself in the eyes of the village.
 Therefore all, at a given signal, would attack at the same time in a disorganised melange.
 Orville decided that he must set his laser on wide stun, then when they attacked he could incapacitate most without permanent injury.
 Also he rigged up a gadget which when connected to the laser created a visible golden field around the laser.
 If he used this gadget correctly he felt he could create a saintly appearance, and under cover of this escape.
 Or so he hoped - he was relying a great deal on the tribe's primitive superstition.
 Had he gauged this correctly?

 Michelle, not knowing any of this, continued to work diligently to save the young man.
 Although she hadn't been a practising doctor for that many years, she had seen many car accident victims in far better condition than this lad, and they hadn't been able to survive with surgical equipment.
 With no equipment there was little chance, and she began to curse Orville for letting this situation develop.
-Her mind lost focus as she began cursing and blaming Orville.
-And then she caught herself realising there was little point in such blame, and began focussing her mind on trying to cure the warrior.
-His major problem was loss of blood but his body was strong and she expected he had an extraordinary will to live.
+Her mind lost focus as she began mentally cursing and blaming Orville.
+Then catching herself she realised there was little point in such blame; focussing her mind she began trying to cure the warrior.
+His major problem was loss of blood, but his body was strong and she expected he had an extraordinary will to live.
 This gave her cause for hope.
-She bandaged him up as well as possible, and then trying to get him to drink water, held his head tightly hoping he would live.
+She bandaged him up as well as possible, then trying to get him to drink water, held his head tightly hoping he would live.

 "I don't know what you should tell the chief, but it is clear that if he is left on his own away from this debilitating atmosphere, he will recover.
 There are probably some here who would even wish him dead - after all he is the chief's son; they can't be much help."
 Orville looked at her, this wasn't the hardened practitioner he had known for many years - she would have laughed cynically at this ten years ago.
 But then they were all changing under this environment governed by survival; he accepted what she said.
 How was he going to convince the chief and the rest of the tribe?